mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 But Emperor Wu didn’t understand, that’s why [Engo Zen Master](glossary#engo-kokugon) says, “This dull fellow speaks up.” *[Laughter.]*

-That note by [Engo Zen Master](glossary#engo-kokugon) is [really picking on him], not the usual note in the Western style.
+That note by [Engo Zen Master](glossary#engo-kokugon) is really picking on him, not the usual note in the Western style.
 (Katagiri says “picking him out”.)
 Sometimes he praises somebody very well, but he praises them in many ways – not always directly, sometimes by looking down on somebody.
-That’s why the notes in [Blue Cliff Record](glossary#blue-cliff-record) are *very* interesting, really [picking on people], piercing the human heart directly.
+That’s why the notes in [Blue Cliff Record](glossary#blue-cliff-record) are *very* interesting, really picking on people, piercing the human heart directly.

 So when “Emperor Wu of Liang asked the great master [Bodhidharma](glossary#bodhidharma),” the commenter says, “This dull fellow speaks up.”